 All work in this course must be completed in a manner consistent with NDSU University University Senate Policy, Section 335: Code of Academic Responsibility and Conduct (www.ndsu.nodak.edu/policy/335.htm).

-For help in selecting a topic, see or e-mail the instructors: Bernhardt Saini-Eidukat or Adam Lewis.
+For help in selecting a topic, see or e-mail the instructor: Bernhardt Saini-Eidukat.

 | Hawaii Trip Homepage | The Itinerary | The List of Projects | Travel Tips and Packing List |